 9.23 Recording.
 This Agreement shall be recorded in accordance with the Florida Interlocal Cooperation Act of 1969.
+County shall record this instrument at its own expense.

 (Remainder of page intentionally blank.)

 IN WITNESS WHEREOF, the Parties hereto have made and executed this Agreement: County through its BOARD OF COUNTY COMMISSIONERS, signing by and through its Mayor or Vice-Mayor, authorized to execute same by Board action on the day of , 20, and Municipalities, signing by and through their officials as reflected below, duly authorized to execute same.